rage/java-programming/data/part-12/2-arraylist-and-hashtable.md

 <!-- ArrayList ja Hajautustaulu ovat ohjemoinnissa hyvin yleisesti käytettyjä tietorakenteita.
 Tarkastellaan tässä niiden todelmyList toteutusta.
 Kerrataan ensin lyhyesti taulukon käyttöä, jonka jälkeen rakennetaan esimerkinomaisesti ensin ArrayListiä imitoiva tietorakenne `List`, jota hyödynnetään sitten tietorakenteen `Hajautustaulu` tekemisessä. -->

-ArrayList and HashMap are some of commonly used data structures in programming.
+ArrayList and HashMap are commonly used data structures in programming.
 We are now going to take a look at their actual implementation.
 First we'll remind ourselves of how to use an array, after which we're going to build a data structure called `List`, imitating ArrayList.
 Then we'll make use of the List to implement the data structure `HashTable`.

 <!-- ## Lyhyt kertaus taulukoista -->